The complete separation of the two finer asymptotic $\ell_{p}$ structures for $1\le p<\infty$: Definition of the space

+It is easy to see that $<_\T$ induces a tree structure rooted at $\bar{0}=(0,0)$.
+Let us denote this tree by $\T$ and observe that this is a countably branching well-founded tree, due to \ref{definition of the tree}(i).
+For $t=(f,w(f))\in\T$, we set $f_t=f$ and $w(t)=w(f)$.

 It is clear that unlike the case where the tree is defined on the basis of the space, here incomparable segments need not necessarily have disjoint supports.
 This forces us to introduce the notion of essentially incomparable nodes, which was first defined in \cite{AGM}.
+To this end, we first need to define an additional tree structure that is readily implied by $\T$ via the projection $(f,w(f))\mapsto w(f)$.